Skip to Content

 6.)
 What is the cost of your solution?

 Sometimes, you can solve a problem with a zero-cost solution.
-But remember: this is not just about money…it’s about the overall cost of time to implement the solution, changing habits, etc. Be transparent about the financial and resource implications associated with implementing your proposed solution.
+But remember: this is not just about money…it’s about the overall cost of time to implement the solution, changing habits, etc. Be transparent about the financial and resource implications of implementing your proposed solution.
 Break it down and provide practical examples, such as investments in training, technology, or internal resources.
 But don’t forget to balance it out!
 Your overall presentation should strongly demonstrate how the long-term value and returns far outweigh the initial costs.

 7.)
 What is the cost of doing nothing?

 Could those problems get worse?
 Sometimes, doing nothing can cost more than we realize.
 Here’s your chance to shed light on the consequences of maintaining the status quo.
 Highlight the risks, missed opportunities, and negative impacts on employee morale, company culture, or even the bottom line.
 Paint a realistic picture of the potential losses that could occur if change doesn’t happen.
 It’s a gentle nudge to emphasize the urgency and importance of action.
+Try it like this:

 8.)
 How will you execute it?